nkkko/fabo/README.md

 ## Contributing

 While FABO is still in its early stages, we welcome contributions from the community – the quirkier, the better!
-If you have a wild idea or a unique perspective to share, we'd love to hear it.
-Keep an eye on this repository for updates on when we'll officially open the doors for contributions.
+We'd love to hear if you have a wild idea or unique perspective to share.
+Keep an eye on this repository for updates.

 ## Support

-If you have any questions, need assistance, or just want to chat about FABO's quirky features, feel free to open an issue on this repository, and we'll be happy to lend an ear (or a pair of eyes, since it's a written conversation)!
+If you have any questions, need assistance, or want to chat about FABO's features, feel free to open an issue on this repository, and we'll be happy to lend an ear!

 ## License